 - Seborrhoeic dermatitis – a common scaly skin disorder.
 This typically results in dandruff and sometimes a rash on the cheeks and forehead.

 - Rosacea – a skin disorder that typically affects the cheeks and nose.
 The associated symptoms include facial flushing, facial redness, and red spots.
+(Click here to read a recent review article on ocular manifestations of rosacea).

 - Eczema (atopic dermatitis) – an itchy inflammatory condition of the skin which tends to flare-up from time to time.
 It can be associated with a variety of allergies.